- Radon in Homes

 Radon mitigation system components

-Radon fan is located in an unconditioned space, like an attic or outside, to prevent radon leaking back into the home.
+Radon fan is located in an unconditioned space, like an attic, garage, or outside to prevent radon leaking back into the home.
 The fan cannot be in or below a livable space.
 The fan is plugged into an electrical junction box or hard wired.

-Radon system tag is placed on the system by a licensed radon professional once the system is complete.
+Radon system tag is placed on the system by a licensed radon professional once the system is complete and includes the installer name, phone number, install date and license number.

-Radon pipe vent discharge must be at least 10 feet above ground, 10 feet away from windows, openings, doors, openings to adjacent buildings (if the exhaust pipe(s) does not vent at least 2 feet above these openings), and above the edge of the roof.
+Radon pipe is a PVC pipe that vents radon outside.
+It must be at least 10 feet above ground, 10 feet away from windows, openings, doors, openings to adjacent buildings (if the exhaust pipe(s) does not vent at least 2 feet above these openings), and above the edge of the roof.

-A printable version of the diagram can be found at Radon Mitigation System Diagram (PDF)
+(Click on image below for printable version of the Radon Mitigation System Diagram (PDF).)

 Cost of a radon mitigation system